Privacy and personal information

-This Privacy Statement governs our collection, use and disclosure of your personal information (as defined in the Privacy Act 2020 (Privacy Act)) and has been prepared in accordance with our obligations and your rights set out in the Privacy Act.
-We may change this Privacy Statement from time to time.
+This Privacy Statement governs our collection, storage, use and disclosure of your personal information (as defined in the Privacy Act 2020 (Privacy Act)) and has been prepared in accordance with our obligations and your rights set out in the Privacy Act.
+This Privacy Statement does not limit or exclude any rights that you have or may have under the Privacy Act.
+It may be necessary to depart from this Privacy Statement if any exceptions in the Privacy Act apply.

 On this page:

-We only collect your personal information when it is necessary for a specific purpose connected with the services we provide.
-The purpose for collecting and using your information varies according to the services you are using.
+We only collect your personal information when it is necessary for a specific purpose connected with the services we provide or in connection with our statutory rights and obligations.
+The purpose for collecting and using your information varies according to the services we are providing, or the relevant statutory rights and obligations.
+The various purposes for collection that apply are described in the section entitled: What do we use your personal information for?

 Your personal information is any information about you.
 Your name, contact details, finance, purchase records, anything that you can look at and say, ‘this is about me’.

-- contact details including your address, email address and telephone numbers
+- contact details, including your physical address, email address and telephone numbers

-- transaction details including details about payments to and from you and other details of services you have requested
+- transaction details, including details about payments to and from you, details on forms and submissions you provide and make, and other details of services you have requested

-- technical information including internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our websites
+- technical information, including Google Analytics 4 (GA4) user ID, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our websites and services

-- written and photographic records related to alleged breaches of the legislation we administer, our directions and bylaws, either witnessed by the public or our officers.
+Your personal information also includes, written and photographic records related to compliance, non-compliance or alleged non-compliance by you of the legislation we administer, our directions and bylaws, either witnessed by the public or our officers.

-If you apply for a job with us, we may collect things such as a CV, Visa status, data from psychometric testing.
+We may also receive information about you from third parties, including public sources.
+If you apply for a job with us, we may collect things such as a CV, Visa status, and data from psychometric testing.
 If you are hired, we may conduct a credit check, police screening or Ministry of Justice check.

 When do we collect your personal information?